Bookkeeping Company

 Most employees are honest and loyal to their employer.
 Unfortunately, a small percentage of employees embezzle money.
 While it is unlikely that your employees are stealing, you should still setup internal controls as a precaution.

-Follow the tips outlined below and consult with your bookkeeper and CPA to develop the necessary safeguards.
+Follow the tips outlined in the bookkeeping article below and consult with your bookkeeper and CPA to develop the necessary safeguards.

 Bookkeeping Company - Internal Controls